dianadiazc/customer-wa/content/work0/_index.md

 1. They are doing a lot of operational tasks manually.
 The customer wants to automate the process to have visibility about some important performance metrics, like memory or disk utilization.

-1. It is clear for the customer that they need to have a High Available architecture for the production environment.
+1. It is clear for the customer that they need to have a High Available architecture.

 1. Security is their number 1 priority.
 The more insights they can have available related to this topic, the better.